Article written by Jackie Hunt Christensen.

 In the months or years following a Parkinson’s diagnosis, you many notice some negative changes in your mood.
 For some people, this depression may be a temporary condition, related to the adjustment of a Parkinson’s diagnosis.
 For others, the depression is long lasting, triggered by chemical changes in the brain or ongoing feelings of powerlessness and fear that can occur when dealing with a chronic illness.

 If you think you may be depressed it is crucial that you discuss these issues with your doctor.
-Understand that some medical conditions or medications can cause symptoms that mimic clinical depression.
+Understand that some medical conditions or medications can cause symptoms that mimic Diagnosed depression that can be mild, moderate or severe based on the symptoms you have and how long you have them; classified as either major depressive disorder or dysthymia..
 Once you explore the reasons behind the depression, you can get on the road to recovery.
 That may include counseling and medical intervention.
 If, however, you only focus on how bad you feel, without doing anything about it, your condition can become really serious.

 Making sense of depression